AaronFlanagan20/Countdown-letters-game-solver/_about.md

 	return contents
 ```

-The most important section then follows.
+## Python script
+My script [solver.py](solver.py) is in this repository and it works as follows.
 It first allows a user to input their own choice of letters or uses letters provided:

 ```python
 import random